Tuesday, March 31, 2026

 This month, Cademy xyz has published two resources

-to help you build stronger foundations in Grasshopper 3D.
+to help you build stronger foundations in Grasshopper.

 Most beginners get overwhelmed by hundreds of components.
 Master the 20% of nodes that do 80% of the work with our new guide.

 Simulate realistic cables that maintain tension and flow.
-In this tutorial, we’ll walk through how to create dynamic, form-found cables in Grasshopper 3D using the Kangaroo physics engine.
+This tutorial will walk you through how to create dynamic, form-found cables in Grasshopper using the Kangaroo physics engine.

 • March 21-22, 2026